bugzmanov/nes_ebook/src/chapter_6_3.md

 <div style="text-align:center"><img src="./images/ch6.3/image_8_pacman_chr_rom.png" width="80%"/></div>

 Aha!
-Desipite colors being clearly off, the shapes are recognizable now.
-We can see parts of a ghost, some letters and numbers.
+Despite colors being clearly off, the shapes are recognizable now.
+We can see parts of a ghost, some letters, and numbers.
 I guess that's it.
 Moving on